PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

-*Property*: After sorting, every `nums[i]` is less than or equal to `nums[i + 1]`.
+_Property_: After sorting, every `nums[i]` is less than or equal to `nums[i + 1]`.

 - Generate a large number of inputs randomly instead of writing just a few of them manually.

 **More sophisticated inputs**
 It may be possible to interact with the system under testing in several ways.
 Imagine that a max heap with a different implementation from the std library was being written.
 Sometimes a bug will be found only when a specific set of events happen in a specific order, popping from an empty heap, pushing two elements and popping 3 times, for example.

-Insteading of thinking of all possible operation interleavings, generate a list of operations at random and apply them to the heap.
+Instead of thinking of all possible operation interleavings, generate a list of operations at random and apply them to the heap.
 The std heap could be used as a model to check that our heap behaves correctly from the user's point of view.
 Run the test several times to increase the chance of a finding a bug.

 ```rust
 #[cfg(test)]